 The argumentative will distort facts and then rubbish views different from their own.
 Politicians and civil servants show contempt for society when they hide information from each other and the public.
 Fearing the exposure of truth, they find ways to suppress information to maintain control over events.

 Fragmented views show a failure to examine the causes and conditions for a problematic situation.
 We cannot know the truth of a situation through attacking or heaping vitriolic outbursts upon another.
 The relentless desire to be right corrupts the power of truth to transform a situation through clarity and insight.

 The partisan mind will identify itself with other similar partisan minds, even adopting more intense and rabid views.
 Jaundiced views gather more support with politicians and organisations partaking in a bizarre world of toxic opinions.
 Such opinion makers express a contempt for others who they belittle.

 Identification with distorted perceptions leads to a disconnection with others, who think and act differently.
-We need to understand the daily life reality of many of the poor and the way successive governments and politicians treat them.
+We need to understand the successive governments, politicians, corporations, pharmaceutical industry, social media feed us deceptive information, distortions and endless lies.

 The Outpouring from News Feeds